Lifejackets save lives - let's make it law

 Source: Water Safety New Zealand

-• So far in 2025, 10 people have drowned on crafts without lifejackets.
+• In 2025, 11 people drowned on crafts without lifejackets.

-• In 2024, 74 drownings in total.
-20 were on boats or crafts - 18 weren’t wearing lifejackets.
+• In 2024, 20 drowned on crafts - 18 weren’t wearing lifejackets.

 • If everyone wore one, an average of 12 up to 20 lives could be saved every year.